BIOGRAPHY

 Liberated Voices: Contemporary Art from South Africa, Museum for African Art, New York, USA

-New Worlds: Contemporary Art from Australia, Canada and South Africa, Canada House, London, UK (Toured: Edmonton Art Gallery, Edmonton, Canada; Johannesburg Art Gallery, Johannesburg, South Africa: Australian Centre for Contemporary Art, Melbourne.)
+(Toured: Edmonton Art Gallery, Edmonton, Canada; Johannesburg Art Gallery, Johannesburg, South Africa: Australian Centre for Contemporary Art, Melbourne.)

 1997

-Fin de Siecle, Lyon, France
+Fin de Siecle, Lyons, France

-Smokkel, 2nd Johannesburg Biennale Fringe, South Africa
+Smokkel, 2nd Johannesburg Biennale Fringe, SA

 1996